A Beginner’s Guide to Credit

 For many people, credit is an intimidating term.
 You know you need it, but you’re not exactly sure how it’s established, calculated, or used.
 We’re here to make it all a little easier to understand.
 Keep reading for more information on how to improve your credit and personal finances—while opening up more opportunities for yourself in the future.
 With this knowledge, we want to empower you to make smarter, more educated decisions regarding your financial future.

-Credit is when a consumer borrows money in order to access goods and services in return of a commitment to pay later with interest (Experian 2016).
+Credit is when a consumer borrows money in order to access goods and services in return for a commitment to pay later with interest (Experian 2021).
 Not all credit is created equal, however.
 Lenders take many things into consideration regarding credit for each consumer, which is why interest will vary from lender to lender.

-Credit is essential when it comes to making many financial investments.
+Credit is essential when it comes to making any financial investment.
 Having good credit can make it easier to make necessary purchases—like a house or car.
 It can also be useful when you don’t have enough cash to cover the cost of an emergency or unexpected expense.

 Credit is used by consumers and businesses and is distributed by credit lenders.
 Credit lenders are often financial institutions like banks and other financial services companies.
 Sometimes, individual stores or companies grant customers credit to help them pay for a product/service they are interested in.

 Reasons Why Someone May Use Credit

 People utilize credit to buy everyday items, finance major purchases, and fund emergencies.
 Some of the most common examples include:

 - Everyday items like gas, groceries, and services

 - A new vehicle